Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 - return type: [CropContextResult](#cropcontextresult)

 ::: warning Beware
-Calling rotate method with the `fixedWidth` argument will subject your crops to one pixel margin of error, this is an intentional behavior in order to prevent some image cropping libraries from crashing your app.
+Calling crop method with the `fixedWidth` argument will subject your crops to one pixel margin of error, this behavior is intentional in order to prevent image cropping libraries from crashing your app.
 :::

 ### rotate